 Is the Leica Digilux 3 a good camera?
 The Digilux 3 has a Camera Elo of 1034.
 This rating puts the Digilux 3 below average of all digital single lens reflex cameras.
 In terms of its sensor size category (Four Thirds cameras), the Digilux 3 also ranks below average. – Well, the Leica Digilux 3 is more than 14 years old, and there have been many other good digital cameras released since 2006.

 |2.5 LCD, 207k dots|

 |750 shots per battery charge|

 |146 x 87 x 77 mm, 606 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 The physical dimensions of the Leica Digilux 3 relative to a credit card are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

-The table below summarizes the key physical specs of the Leica Digilux 3 alongside a set of comparators.
-If you want to review a camera pair side-by-side, just select a right-side comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+The table below summarizes the key physical specs of the Leica Digilux 3 alongside a set of similar cameras.
+If you want to review a particular camera pair side-by-side, just move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Notes: Measurements and pricing do not include easily detachable parts, such as add-on or interchangeable lenses or optional viewfinders.|